17 Diseases That Are More Common in Women Than in Men

 Women are more vulnerable to some mental health issues as well.
 According to one 2015 study published in the Journal of Psychiatry & Neuroscience, 5.5 percent of women globally had a diagnosis of depression in 2010, compared to just 3.2 percent of men.

 Irritable Bowel Syndrome (IBS)

 Anywhere from 10 to 15 percent of the population globally suffers from IBS, a gastrointestinal disorder that causes cramping, bloating, and other painful issues.
 And of the people who suffer from the syndrome, approximately 60 percent are female and 40 percent are male, according to the International Foundation for Gastrointestinal Disorders.

-When Nepalese researchers analyzed the rates of various thyroid diseases in men and women, they found that overall, thyroid disorders are eight times more common in women compared to men.
-And more specifically, they found that, while 47 percent of females in their study presented with hypothyroidism, just 19 percent of males did.
+When Nepalese researchers analyzed the rates of various thyroid diseases in men and women, they found that overall, thyroid disorders are eight times more common in women.
+More specifically, they found that while 47 percent of women in their study presented with hypothyroidism, just 19 percent of men did.